Skip to content

 Broken handoffs caught before they become norms

-A handoff that takes 2.4 days when it should take 4 hours is a process failure that most teams never measure.
-TARO compares every transition to the team's baseline and flags deviations before the slow handoff becomes the new normal.
+A handoff that takes 2.4 days when it should take 4 hours is a process failure most teams never measure.
+TARO compares every transition to your baseline.

 Prescriptions target root causes, not symptoms